eddiekyting/SCALOS/README.md

 This is a class project for CSE 583 at UW but will eventually be puslished for public use.
 The goal of the project is to take the standard corrected Kirsten Wind Tunnel data for post process and data visualizatoin.
-The project are by Kuang-Ying"Eddie" Ting, Xiaohai"Bob" Hu, and Yiju Hu.
+This project is by Kuang-Ying"Eddie" Ting, Xiaohai"Bob" Hu, and Yiju Hu.

 ## Project Background
 Supersonic airliners/SSBJs are optimized at cruise speed and often neglect low-speed impact at takeoff,  approach, and landing.
 The goal of the SCALOS proejct is to study on how the shapes and configurations affect the aircraft’s aerodynamics, handling qualities, dynamic, stability and control.

 This project aims to analyze the experimental wind tunnel data for design space and trade-off study of supersonic airliner/ business jet at low speeds.
 The goal of the class project is to extract the commercial wind tunnel standard corrected data for look-up, search, process, and visualization.

+## Project Ojective

-## Project Structure
+## Repository Structure
 The data structure of this project

     .